Twenkid/Theory-of-Universe-and-Mind/README.md

 ## More detailed and exhaustive comparisons and display of the matches and differences to come. ...

 One current note on the M.Solms paper cited above, I skimmed it now as I write this (15.5.2023): IMO the notion of "consciousness" and "consciousness" are confused: what the psychologist use to call "subconscious" is actually just another form and a part of the territory of the consciousness.
-The levels of accessibility to different parts of that mental space varies per individual.
-In Claim #3 in his paper he says: _"Most of our predictions are executed unconsciously.
+The levels of accessibility to different parts of that mental space vary per individual and in time.
+Also in my experience, observations, exploration, reasoning a lot of the emotional problems are actually physical, their solution is a correction of the body, including brain, by proper simple living protocols, natural substances such as  food, the well known Mg, K, enough vitamin B, Zinc, repairing a broken metabolism such as diabetic related and insuline resistence, fixing the digestive system and microbiota, building enough of muscle mass and moving enough which helps the sugar metabolism as well, dealing with addictions with the above, all goes with the production of enough of appropriate hormones from all glands; reducing cortisol/stress, which may require a change in the environment which often is too hard and that leads to cyclic frustration.
+The work seems to use prediction-misprediction concepts similar to the general notions in ToUM (2001-2004).
+In Claim #3 in the paper is said: _"Most of our predictions are executed unconsciously.
 As we saw above, cognitive consciousness (short-term “working memory”) is an extremely limited resource" and  "Multiple unconscious (non-declarative) memory systems exist,"_.
 Under this definition of consciousness I agree (see above e.g. the match of Y.Bengio's "Consciousness Prior" to ToUM ), however I don't think the activities which are performed more "automatically" are not conscious and I've discussed that either in the classic 2001-2004 works from ToUM and later in the extensive note-articles of the interdisciplinary book "What a man needs?
 If you play by the rules you'll lose like the fools!", 2014 ("Какво му трябва на човек? Играеш ли по правилата ще загубиш играта!").
 There is an article about a Hypothesis about the deeper consciousness.
 Note #200: https://razumir.twenkid.com/kakvomu_notes.html#200 See also the linked article about the multi-interdisciplinary blindness of the researchers in the AGI field which I criticized in 2013: https://artificial-mind.blogspot.com/2013/08/issues-on-agiri-agi-email-list-and-agi.html The most of the people are unaware, can't think of, can't analyse, can't distinguish, classify, work with, learn, etc. with  phenomenons, which are trivial and completely obvious and transparent for others who posses the respective talent in music, art, physical, mathematical etc. modalitiy.
 The ones who can't understand cannot learn or struggle to learn even the  trivial patterns and activities for the talented or ingenious ones, and at worse they can only follow exact instructions, i.e. without building a deeper internal representation and predictive model covering the the respective modality, only copying the most superficial representation they have access to.

 In the classic works I discuss the paradox that the better one becomes in an art, say an improvising guitarist or any musician, the more "automatic", which in the Yunashki dialect (an extension of Bulgarian which I also developed at the time) it's translated as "humanless" (безчовешко).
 If it's called "subconscious" that is suggesting that the better and smarter you become, the "dumber" "you" get, if "you" identify yourself with that special "consciousness" that is supposed to be only the current short-term memory, working memory, the declarative memory, or I the biographical memory; it "seems to be" what's associated with "consciousness", some refer to "what can be verbalised", which alone is obviously not correct as one can get a stroke and be aware while having it, also soon she could have his brain severly damaged and still be completely aware of the terrible condition where she got, even though she could never more be able to speak or never to regain the same capacity and lose memory etc. Where "aware" means expressing behaviors which one who does understand what his condition is would be expressing also verbally if he had the capacity - we can convey meaning and thoughts without speaking.